MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 ![Bin flow chart.](media/binflow.png "BinFlow")

-## <a name="to-define-a-default-bin-structure-in-the-assembly-area"></a>To define a default bin structure in the assembly area
+## To define a default bin structure in the assembly area

 Components for assembly orders cannot be picked or posted with inventory picks.
 Instead, use the **Inventory Movement** page.
 For more information, see [Pick or move for Production, Assembly, or Jobs in Basic Warehouse](warehouse-how-to-pick-for-production.md).